kenwheeler/brogrammer-ui/README.md

-# Brogrammer theme
+# Brogrammer Harder theme

 Brogrammer theme for Atom.

 I can do more pushups than you can.

+Now without the obnoxious errors

 ## Install:

 You can install it using using apm:
 ````
-apm install brogrammer-ui
+apm install brogrammer-harder-ui

 ````

-Or just search for brogrammer-ui in the theme install section in atom's settings.
+Or just search for brogrammer-harder-ui in the theme install section in atom's settings.

 ## Preview: